influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withTimeoutSeconds(timeoutSeconds)
 ```

-The timeout for each attempted health check.
+"The timeout for each attempted health check.
 Default to 5 seconds.
-Minimum value is 1.
+Minimum value is 1."

 ## obj spec.zookeeper.logging

-Logging configuration for ZooKeeper.
+"Logging configuration for ZooKeeper."

 ### fn spec.zookeeper.logging.withLoggers